halunka/meteor-i18n/README.md

 ```

 ### i18n.updateTranslations()
-Updates all translations.
-This is mainly meant for internal usage.
+This package stores all Translations in the database. `i18n` initializes, `i18n.updateTranslations` is called, which takes all data inside the DB and adds it to a reactive dictionary.
+The translations are stored inside of that object with the default language's translation.
+So when you call `get`, the data is retrieved from that dictionary using the first argument as a key.
+This function is mainly meant for internal use.

 ### Helper: i18nget
 An interface to `i18n.get`.